jaysun025/MERN-Auth-API-1/README.md

 [DOCS](https://docs.atlas.mongodb.com/getting-started/)

 1. Create a an account [here](https://account.mongodb.com/account/register)

-2. Create a free tier cluster by following [these instructions](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/)
+2. Create a free tier cluster by following [these instructions](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/) and choose the region closest to you for fastest access.
- * **NOTE:** Step 3's screenshots haven't been updated so it may look a little different when you do it.
-Just make sure to choose the *free* tier.
- * **TODO:** Add notes about why you may pick one region over another.
 3. Go to Securty > Network Access (from menu on left of page) to [Whitelist your IP address](https://docs.atlas.mongodb.com/tutorial/whitelist-connection-ip-address/)
  * Whitelist your current IP address and also click the *allow access from anywhere* button
 4. Go to Security > Database Access to [add a user](https://docs.atlas.mongodb.com/tutorial/create-mongodb-user-for-cluster/)